Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Applications

 which satisfy $\mathcal{S}^2=(\mathcal{ST})^3=\mathbb{I}$.
 For detailed analysis of this family and large $k$ asymptotics of its entanglement entropies see \cite{Caputa:2024qkk}.
 Now, to either component of this link we connect the trefoil knot $3_1$ (again see \cref{fig:con31-421}), whose coloured Jones polynomials are given by \cite{Habiro}

-For this setup, in \cref{fig:con31-421} we plot various entropy measures of our interest.
-We observe that $S^\mathrm{B}$ curves in both pictures are invariant, which is equal to the $S^\mathrm{B}$ of $4^2_1$ link complement state, showing invariance under arbitrary connected sum on either component of link.
-Similarly, the $S^\mathrm{L}$ curve of \cref{31421} and $S^\mathrm{R}$ curve of \cref{42131} are unaffected by the connected sums on their ``own" sides, and is in fact equal to the $S^\mathrm{L}$/$S^\mathrm{R}$ of original $4^2_1$ (which are equal to each other in that case).
-However we see that the $S^\mathrm{R}$ of \cref{31421} and $S^\mathrm{L}$ of \cref{42131} is sensitive to and does indeed detect the connected sum on the ``other" side.
-It was shown in \cite{Balasubramanian_2017} for example that entanglement entropy of $\mathcal{K}\#2^2_1$ will not distinguish to which component the knot is connected, but here we see that $S^\mathrm{L}$ and $S^\mathrm{R}$ do in fact detect the ``side" of connected sum in general.
+For this setup, in \cref{fig:5} we plot various entropy measures of our interest as defined in \cref{sec:entanglement-measures}.
+We observe that the $S^\mathrm{B}$ curves in both pictures are invariant; they are equal to the $S^\mathrm{B}$ of the $4^2_1$ link complement state, showing invariance under an arbitrary connected sum on either component of the link.
+Similarly, the $S^\mathrm{L}$ curve of \cref{31421} and the $S^\mathrm{R}$ curve of \cref{42131} are unaffected by the connected sums on their ``own" sides, and is in fact equal to the $S^\mathrm{L}$/$S^\mathrm{R}$ of the original $4^2_1$ (which are equal to each other in that case).
+However, we see that the $S^\mathrm{R}$ of \cref{31421} and the $S^\mathrm{L}$ of \cref{42131} are sensitive to, and do indeed detect, the connected sum on the ``other" side.
+It was shown in \cite{Balasubramanian_2017} for example that usual entanglement entropy $S^\mathrm{E}$ of $\mathcal{K}\#2^2_1$ will not distinguish to which component the knot is connected, but here we see that $S^\mathrm{L}$ and $S^\mathrm{R}$ do in fact detect the ``side" of connected sum in general.

 The results in this section hold for any choice of compact gauge group with appropriate choice of coloured polynomials and modular matrices.
 For example for $SU(N)$ we would use the \textit{coloured HOMFLY-PT polynomials} to construct the link complement states.